techsenger/patternfx/README.md

 ## Overview <a name="overview"></a>

-MVVM4FX reimagines the Model–View–ViewModel pattern for JavaFX as a component-based, extensible platform designed around clarity, modularity, and the KISS principle.
-Each component exists as a self-contained unit composed of a View, ViewModel, and Descriptor, optionally extended with Mediator and History.
+MVVM4FX reimagines the `Model`–`View`–`ViewModel` pattern for JavaFX as a component-based, extensible platform designed around clarity, modularity, and the KISS principle.
+Each component exists as a self-contained unit composed of a `View`, `ViewModel`, and `Descriptor`, optionally extended with `Composer` and `History`.

 The framework enforces a strict separation between presentation, logic, and identity.
-The View defines the visual structure and behavior; the ViewModel encapsulates logic and state; the Descriptor holds the component’s technical identity; the Mediator enables controlled interaction between layers; and the History preserves continuity across sessions.
+The `View` defines the visual structure and behavior; the `ViewModel` encapsulates logic and state; the `Descriptor` holds the component’s technical identity; the `Composer` is responsible for managing child components and their composition; and the `History` preserves continuity across sessions.

 At its core, MVVM4FX follows the KISS principle – every class, method, and abstraction exists only for a clear reason, avoiding unnecessary complexity or dependencies.
 This simplicity is deliberate: it keeps the architecture transparent,